 For those who have trouble with one or more of the many facets of communication, music therapy can be an important and helpful tool.
 Children who have been diagnosed with Autism Spectrum Disorder or multiple other disorders may have trouble with communicating.
 Music therapy can be used to help clients acquire language and communication skills, verbal and non-verbal.

-In a paper about communication disabilities from Bridgewater State University, a music therapist explained that her technique for clients with communication disorders includes singing songs, but also using hands and feet for rhythm as a way to engage both hemispheres of the brain.
+In a paper from Bridgewater State University, a music therapist explained her technique for clients with communication disorders.
+Her music therapy sessions included singing songs, and using hands and feet for rhythm as a way to engage both hemispheres of the brain.

 In a more intense case of communication struggles, Natalie, an young girl who has Congenital Deafness and Autism Spectrum Disorder, struggled with communicating her needs to her caretakers and as a result, lashed out in violence and anger.
-After a long journey through neglectful parents and foster care, Natalie was finally put into music therapy which proved to be a successful outlet that helped Natalie calm herself down.
-This allowed her to use sign language to communicate her needs and feelings.
+After a long journey through neglectful parents and foster care, Natalie was finally put into music therapy.
+This proved to be a successful outlet for Natalie, because she could use sign language to communicate her needs and feelings.

 Buckling down and dedicating all your focus to getting work done is the best and most effective way to succeed in productivity.
 Unfortunately, there are disabilities, most commonly ADHD, that get in the way of focus for those diagnosed with it.
 This affects their productivity and success.
 Clients with ADHD can have trouble focusing, or they can experience hyper focus.
 Hyper focus is a period of intense, relatively unbreakable focus.
 While hyper focus sounds productive, it can prove to be an obstacle when the focus is directed at a non-constructive activity.